I. Introduction to Research Sources

 IRS Publications is a series of Internal Revenue Service documents on common tax issues, which provide explanations and associated forms.
 Topics range from basic tax questions such as “Selling Your Home,” to more complex areas of tax law such as “Passive Activity and At-Risk Rules.”
 IRS Publications are available on the Internal Revenue Service website, in the major tax databases, and in print in IRS Publications (CCH) (Tax Collection KF6285 .C65).

-III.
+IV.
 Sources of Tax Authority

 A. Internal Revenue Code and Statutory Law